Diluting Signal Luck

 Let me give you a basic example.

-Over at Trade Long Term, the portfolio is an aggressive monthly rotational momentum strategy.
+Here the US Trade Long Term is an aggressive monthly rotational momentum strategy.
 This means it assesses the market and individual stocks once a month and makes a decision whether to remain invested or head to cash.

 That portfolio looked at the market at the close of February and decided it was time to go to cash.
 In hindsight a good decision.
 The portfolio is -2.5% YTD and in a drawdown circa 15%.